 Complaining is no one’s birthright – and it has made no one’s birth right

-Speaking of results, complaining has made no one’s birth right because it simply dissipates our emotional energy in unproductive or counterproductive resentment.
-Of course, there exist many wrong things that need to be fixed.
-And complaining about them can initiate the process of fixing them.
-But such constructive specific complaining is far different from chronic generic complaining about the world’s unfairness or our life’s unfairness.
+Moreover, complaining has made no one’s birth right.
+Why not?
+Because complaining simply dissipates our emotional energy in unproductive or counterproductive resentment.
+Of course, if some specific thing is wrong and is fixable, reporting it can help in correcting it.
+But such constructive specific complaining is far different from chronic generic complaining about the world’s or life’s unfairness.

-Most importantly, we are at our core souls, who long for and belong to an arena of happiness in the eternal spiritual realm.
-What, then, is our birth right?
+Gita wisdom explains that we are at our core souls, who belong to an arena of happiness in the eternal spiritual realm.
+In the Gita’s light, what is our birthright?
 Attaining spiritual level of consciousness, not complaining about our present material level of consciousness where we always remain suffering-prone.
 What will make our birth right?
 Stoically tolerating suffering by cultivating spiritual consciousness and eventually transcending suffering by absorption in the all-attractive supreme spiritual reality, Krishna.

 Think it over: